Yelab1994/ICIP-Score/README.md

 for (i in names(dat)) {
   dat[[i]] <- dat[[i]][,-c(1,3,4)]
   colnames( dat[[i]])[1] <- "res"
-} #Organize the data into the format supported by the iMLGAM package, where the first column is the outcome (with row names as 'res'), and the subsequent columns are features. trainset <- dat$trainset_7  #Determine the training set validationset <- dat$trainset_3 #Determine the validation set testset <- dat$testset  #Determine the test set
+} #the first column is the outcome (with row names as 'res'), and the subsequent columns are features. trainset <- dat$trainset_7  #Determine the training set validationset <- dat$trainset_3 #Determine the validation set testset <- dat$testset  #Determine the test set